 The Company utilizes FASB ACS 740, "INCOME TAXES," which requires the recognition of deferred tax assets and liabilities for the expected future tax consequences of events that have been included in the financial statements or tax returns.
 Under this method, deferred tax assets and liabilities are determined based on the difference between the tax basis of assets and liabilities and their financial reporting amounts based on enacted tax laws and statutory tax rates applicable to the periods in which the differences are expected to affect taxable income.
 Deferred tax assets are reduced by a valuation allowance when, in the opinion of management, it is more likely than not that some portion or all of the deferred tax assets will not be realized.
-Deferred tax assets and liabilities are adjusted for the effects of changes in tax laws and rates on the date of enactment.
+Deferred tax assets and rates on the date of enactment.
 The Company generated a deferred tax credit through net operating loss carry-forward.
 However, a valuation allowance of 100% has been established.
-Interest and penalties on tax deficiencies recognized in accordance with ASC accounting standards are classified as income taxes in accordance with ASC Topic 740-10-50-19.